11 Location-based mobile marketing FAQs you need to know

 Geo-targeting is technically a subdomain of geo-fencing that targets only people who match specific criteria.
 Geo-targeting determines the targeting criteria using demographics, interests, and behaviours.

 Unlike geofencing that promotes a generic offer to everyone in the targeted radius, geo-targeting promotes only to a specific crowd.
-For example, promoting the loyalty programs only to those customers of your business.
+For example, promoting loyalty programs only to those customers of your business.

 7. What is Geo-conquesting?